 Policy responses to COVID-19 are complex, context-specific, and rapidly evolving – with different countries pursuing varying approaches to managing the pandemic.
 Documenting these policies can help us understand and assess government responses to COVID-19 over time.

 Our policy tracker provides a description and timeline of national policy and health system responses to COVID-19 in England in 2020.
 The full tracker includes data on what changes have been introduced, when, why, and by whom – as well as how these changes have been communicated by policymakers.
 We track policy changes in five areas – from health and care system changes to wider social and economic policy.

 The interactive timeline below shows the key policies and events between 31 December 2019 and 31 December 2020, and there's more detail on what our five policy areas cover in the drop down boxes below.

 You can also download the full COVID-19 policy tracker in Excel spreadsheet format.
 (Due to file size, we've split this into a spreadsheet for each of the five areas.)
 These full trackers describe a wider range of policy changes than the summary version, and include more data on what these changes are and how they have evolved.

 What does the tracker cover?

-The tracker focuses on national government and health and social care system responses to COVID-19 in England.
+The tracker focuses on national government and health and social care system responses to COVID-19 in England in 2020.
 In each of our five policy areas, the tracker documents a mix of data related to key policy interventions, including – where available – what it is, when it was introduced, who introduced it, the stated aims of the intervention, its key components, and links to relevant documents.